How long does an import take?

 - Authorize ClickUp to import your tasks on Asana's website

-After authorizing ClickUp to import your Asana data, you'll be presented 3 steps.
+After authorizing ClickUp to import your Asana data, you'll be presented with three steps.

 Step 1: Import Tasks